MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/performance/beacon-api.md

 ---
 description: Learn how to use the Beacon API to efficiently send beacons of critical information to a server.
-title: Dev guide: Beacon API - Microsoft Edge Development
+title: Dev guide - Beacon API - Microsoft Edge Development
 author: abbycar
 ---